jocicnemanja/rrepo/README.md

-# Getting Started with Create React App
+# This is React project with Airbnb linting rules and Storybook

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).